 - Food or Drink: No food is allowed in the TAC.
 If a student has a long exam, he/she may leave a snack in the Proctor’s Office (no additional time will be added for time used for a snack break).
 Drinks are allowed during exams at the TAC, but are highly discouraged.
 Damage to tests due to spilled drinks will be the student’s responsibility.

-- Bathroom breaks: Bathroom breaks are discouraged.
+- Bathroom breaks: Bathroom breaks are discouraged (unless approved on your VISA).
+Student's must sign-out with a Proctor when leaving the TAC, and must sign-in when returning.
 If a bathroom break is needed, the time elapsed during this break will not extend the time allotted to complete a test (unless minutes used for breaks is an approved accommodation on the student's VISA form).

 - Test Environment: Please remain quiet at all times when in the TAC.
 This includes when you are being directed to your seat, upon completion of the test, and upon check-out and key return.

 - Arrival time: Students are expected to arrive no later than ten minutes prior to a scheduled test.
 We ask that students arrive at the reservation time and not on "Michigan" time.
 This will allow time for storage of personal belongings, check-in, and test delivery.
-Students arriving late will not have his/her exam time extended.
-The end time of the exam will not change due to the late arrival as space and/or Proctor availability may be limited.
+Exam time will not be extended due to late arrival.

 - Late arrival: Students will not be allowed to take an exam, without instructor approval, if arriving 30 minutes (or more) late.
 If an instructor approves the late start, the end time of the exam will not change due to the late arrival as space and/or Proctor availability may be limited.
 The time to complete the exam will be determined from the test reservation time and not the time a student arrives at the TAC.